Owen Murphy (baseball): Amateur career

 Murphy began baseball-related activities at the age of four, when his father Mike signed him up for a class offered by the Riverside Recreation Department.
 Mike Murphy became his son's coach in Little League and travel league baseball when Owen was seven.
 When he was 13, Murphy began the Rake City baseball training program.
 Murphy attended Riverside Brookfield High School.
 He played high school baseball as a pitcher and shortstop, and was also a quarterback and wide receiver for the football team.
 During his junior season in 2021, he pitched to a 6–1 record and a 0.33 ERA alongside hitting nine home runs.
 As a senior in 2022, he went 9–0 with a 0.12 ERA, surrendering ten hits while striking out 137 batters over 58 1/3 innings and was named the Illinois Gatorade Player of the Year.
 He committed to play college baseball at the University of Notre Dame.

 Professional career

 The Atlanta Braves selected Murphy in the first round with the 20th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $2.56 million.

+Murphy made his professional debut with the Rookie-level Florida Complex League Braves and he also played with the Low-A Augusta GreenJackets.
+Over 12 innings, he gave up six earned runs.
+He opened the 2023 season with Augusta and was promoted to the High-A Rome Braves in August.
+Over 21 starts between the two teams, Murphy went 6-4 with a 4.72 ERA and 113 strikeouts over 89 2/3 innings.

+Murphy began the 2024 campaign with the High–A Rome Emperors, compiling a 4–2 record and 1.54 ERA with sixty strikeouts across seven starts.
+On May 29, 2024, it was announced that Murphy would require Tommy John surgery, ending his season.
+Murphy returned to play in 2025, making one rehab start with the FCL Braves before being assigned to Rome.